 The Child Protection Rider (CPR) is additional insurance added to your original Whole Life Insurance policy that provides coverage for your child in case of death.
-Many life insurance agents who speak about Children Insurance or the CPR, do so by explaining to parents that all emotions must be set aside when choosing to buy this rider.
+Many life insurance agents who speak about Child Insurance Rider or the CPR, do so by explaining to parents that all emotions must be set aside when choosing to buy this rider.
 Most people don’t like the thought of outliving their children, but this rider does more than insure payment at the time of a child’s death, it really provides living benefits for your child.

 Facts about the Child Protection Rider